Friday, June 13, 2025

 The Biology of Hair Growth

-Your hair goes through a natural cycle of growth, rest, and shedding.
-Understanding hair shedding causes starts with knowing this cycle.
+Your hair goes through a natural growth cycle, including rest and shedding.
+Understanding this cycle starts with understanding the causes of hair shedding.

 Hair Growth Cycle Explained